← Back to research

 What is Continuous AI?

-Continuous AI is Continue's approach to running AI agents on every PR, schedule, or event — like CI/CD for AI code review and standards enforcement.
+Continuous AI is Continue's approach to running AI checks and agents on every PR — markdown-defined checks in your repo that show up as GitHub status checks, like CI/CD for code standards enforcement.

 How is Continue different from Cursor?

-Cursor is a full IDE; Continue is an extension for your existing editor plus CLI and cloud agents for automated workflows.
+Cursor is a full AI-native IDE; Continue is an extension for your existing editor plus a CLI agent and automated PR checks for quality enforcement.

 Executive Summary